HIV/AIDS in the United States: National HIV/AIDS strategy

 Sex education varies throughout the United States and in some areas could use more informative measures.
-African-Americans and Hispanic/Latinos experience higher rates of lower socioeconomic statuses and fewer opportunities than white people.
-This causes limited access to (higher) education in lower socioeconomic areas.
 Sex education on HIV prevention has decreased from 64% (2000) to 41% (2014).
 Out of the 50 states, 26 put a larger emphasis on abstinence sex education.
-Abstinence-only sex education is correlated to increasing rates of HIV especially in teenagers and young adults.
+Abstinence-only sex education is correlated to increasing rates of HIV/AIDS infections, especially among teenagers and young adults.